-These 8 Business Leaders Are Tackling Society’s Biggest Challenges
+These 8 Corporate Business Leaders Are Tackling The World’s Biggest Challenges

 Every year, the U.S. Chamber of Commerce Foundation’s Corporate Citizenship Awards honor businesses that go above and beyond to make the world a better place.
 These standout companies serve as powerful forces for good in communities throughout the country and across the world.